The Multiset Partition Algebra: Representation theory of the multiset partition algebra

-where $\lambda$ runs over all vectors of non-negative integers. \end{theorem} \begin{proof} Each monomial in the Schur function $s_{\nu}(q_1,q_2,\ldots)$ corresponds to an SSYT $T$, and the degree of $q_i$ in this monomial is $c_i(T)$.
+where $\lambda$ runs over all vectors of non-negative integers. \end{lemma} \begin{proof} Each monomial in the Schur function $s_{\nu}(x_1,x_2,\ldots)$ corresponds to an SSYT $T$, and the degree of $x_i$ in this monomial is $c_i(T)$.

-By definition of plethystic substitution, $s_{\nu}[1+h_1+h_2+\cdots]$ can be regarded as the bijective substitution of the monomials of $1+h_1+h_2+\cdots$ into the variables $q_1,q_2,\ldots$ of $s_{\nu}$.
-The monomials of the expression $1+h_1+h_2+\cdots$ are indexed by multisets of finite size (in particular the monomials of $h_k$ are indexed by multisets of size $k$), and the variables of $s_{\nu}$ are indexed by integers.
-The aforementioned correspondence is a bijection, denoted $\phi$, from the positive integers to the multisets of finite size.
+By definition of plethystic substitution, $s_{\nu}[1+h_1+h_2+\cdots]$ can be regarded as the bijective substitution of the monomials of $1+h_1+h_2+\cdots$ into the variables $x_1,x_2,\ldots$ of $s_{\nu}$.
+The monomials of the expression $1+h_1+h_2+\cdots$ are indexed by multisets of finite size (in particular the monomials of $h_k$ are indexed by multisets of size $k$), and the variables of $s_{\nu}$ are indexed by positive integers.
+We have natural order on the positive integers and graded lexicographic order on the multisets of finite size (see Definition \ref{def:go}).
+There exists a unique order preserving bijection, denoted $\phi$, from the positive integers to the multisets of finite size.